 They make us re-engage with questions of equity, social justice, and cultural competence.
 These moments are where our stories and identities as educators sit.
 They are our anchors, headlines, and foundations.
 They send us on a journey to learn how to support our students better—regardless of their ethnicity.

-I asked the usually unanswered question of “Are there any questions, comments, or concerns?
+I asked the usually unanswered question, “Are there any questions, comments, or concerns?
 We are all clear on what the homework is?” and got a response that shook me as a BIPOC educator: an Asian American student asked me, “But where were all the Asians at though?”
-As I stood there watching all 33 of my students looking at me for my answer, I realized that I, in fact, did not have all the answers.
+As I stood there watching all 33 of my students looking at me for my answer, I realized that I did not have all the answers.

 This question made me rethink my lessons and my approach to teaching.
 What other questions would I run into in my other units?
 Would a Latinx student ask me what the Puerto Ricans were doing during the Dark Ages?
 How can I prepare for all the potential questions that could come up?

 That’s when I realized that my problem didn’t lie in my inability to prepare for the future, but rather it fell in the way I was teaching and what I was teaching.
 I needed to examine why my students asked these questions in the first place.
+I needed them to know I was hearing them.
 Was I overlooking their history in my classroom?

 The Importance of Culturally Responsive and Relevant Teaching Practices: Responding to a Crisis in Education